mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 void loop(){ }
 ```

 Once this is working, refer to the [PIO Test Patterns](/examples/PIO_TestPatterns) example.
+This sketch draws simple colors/lines/gradients over the entire matrix and it could help to troubleshoot various issues with ghosting, flickering, etc...
 >Note: Requires the use of [PlatformIO](https://platformio.org/), which you should probably use if you aren't already.
 # More Information
 ## Build-time options
-Although Arduino IDE does not seem to offer any way of specifying compile-time options for external libs there are other IDE's (like [PlatformIO](https://platformio.org/)/[Eclipse](https://www.eclipse.org/ide/)) that could use that.
-Check [BuldOptions](doc/BuildOptions.md) document for reference.
+Although Arduino IDE does not [seem](https://github.com/arduino/Arduino/issues/421) to offer any way of specifying compile-time options for external libs there are other IDE's (like [PlatformIO](https://platformio.org/)/[Eclipse](https://www.eclipse.org/ide/)) that could use that.
+Check [Buld Options](doc/BuildOptions.md) document for reference.

+## Memory constraints
+If you are going to use large/combined panels make sure to check for [memory constraints](/doc/i2s_memcalc.md).

 ## Can I use with a larger panel (i.e. 64x64px square panel)?
 If you want to use with a 64x64 pixel panel (typically a HUB75*E* panel) you MUST configure a valid *E_PIN* to your ESP32 and connect it to the E pin of the HUB75 panel!
 Hence the 'E' in 'HUB75E'